Types of Seizures

 First aid is usually not needed.
 However, a person having a myoclonic seizure for the first time should receive a thorough medical evaluation.

 However, some people, although fully aware of what’s going on, find they can’t speak or move until the seizure is over.
 They remain awake and aware throughout.
 Sometimes they can talk quite normally to other people during the seizure.
 And they can usually remember exactly what happened to them while it was going on.
-However, simple partial seizures can affect movement, emotion, sensations and feelings in unusual and sometimes even frightening ways.
+However, simple focal seizures can affect movement, emotion, sensations and feelings in unusual and sometimes even frightening ways.

-Simple Partial Seizure Characteristics:
+Simple Focal Seizure Characteristics:

 Motor Seizures – These cause a change in muscle activity.
 For example, a person may have abnormal movements such as jerking of a finger or stiffening of part of the body.
 These movements may spread, either staying on one side of the body (opposite the affected area of the brain) or extending to both sides.
 Other examples are weakness, which can even affect speech, and coordinated actions such as laughter or automatic hand movements.
 The person may or may not be aware of these movements.